Aaaaaaziskurnia/android_device_asus_X00I/README.md

 USB switch				| (Always stay at charger mode, no notification for must manually change the mode via developer option to make it works)
 USB tethering			| Working
 Wifi Hotspot			| Working
-Charger Screen			| Flipped Screen, But charging doing fine.
+Charger Screen			| Fixed The flipped screen